AubreyNeimeier/SOUNDTRACK/README.md

-# README
+README
 This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+Application Description
+Do you ever feel intese nostalgia when hearing a song?
+When the music that’s playing brings your right back to a certain memory, city, or time in your life?
+SoundTrack is a journal platform, that will eventually leverage Spotify’s API so that music and memories can interwine like they do in real life.

+For now, simply create a user login, and create temporary 'morning pages' that will disapear and declutter your mind upon a broswer refresh and more permanetely record your journal entries.

+In order to get my application up and running
+Using the terminal from the project's parent directory, enter the following commands:

+rake start

+In your local browser, navigate to http://localhost:3000

+Create an account

+write your morning pages to declutter your mind

+write your journal entry after you've cleared your mind

+Licensing Statement
+This project has been licensed under the MIT open source license.
+License information for the project is proved in the LICENSE.MD file in this directory.

-* ...
+...
+Contributers Guide
+This project is not open for contributions from the public.
+Thank you.